-- USC Columbia Nursing students, and students at system campuses taking USC Columbia Nursing courses, will pay a third party vendor, First Lab, for background checks and drug screening fees.
+- USC Columbia Nursing students, and students at system campuses taking USC Columbia Nursing courses, will pay a third party vendor for background checks and drug screening fees.

-- Pre-Nursing Enrichment Fee applies to all lower division Nursing students.
-The fee was approved for assessment for USC Columbia and Palmetto College Campuses.
+- Pre-Nursing Enrichment Fee applies to all Palmetto College Campuses lower division Nursing students.

 - Pre-Pharmacy - same as regular undergraduate charges for 66 credit hours.

-- All SCCP students retaking a course during the summer terms are required to pay the per credit hour rate for the repeated course in addition to the regular summer program fee.
+- All College of Pharmacy students retaking a course during the summer terms are required to pay the per credit hour rate for the repeated course in addition to the regular summer program fee.